[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 • Secrets Manager secret for the Brave API key

-Domain permission (api.search.brave.com) is intentionally not included in CDK.
+The domain allowance (api.search.brave.com) is intentionally not included in the CDK.

-Opening it with the CLI after deployment is the main focus of this hands-on.
+Opening that hole via CLI after deployment is the main focus of this hands-on.

-What we most want to confirm is: with only the single domain api.search.brave.com permitted, can the full range of Brave Search API features—from web search to AI responses (summaries)—actually work?
+What I most want to confirm here is: with only the single domain api.search.brave.com allowed, do all Brave Search API features—from web search to AI responses (summarization)—work end to end?

 2. Architecture and Traffic Flow